ServiceStack/ServiceStack.Aws/docs/mariadb-guide.md

-# Getting Started with AWS RDS and OrmLite
+## Getting Started with AWS RDS MariaDB and OrmLite

 ![](https://github.com/ServiceStack/Assets/raw/master/img/aws/rds-mariadb-powered-by-aws.png)

-## MariaDB

 ServiceStack.OrmLite library has support for use with a [MariaDB](https://mariadb.org/) database via the [`ServiceStack.OrmLite.MySql`](https://www.nuget.org/packages/ServiceStack.OrmLite.MySql/) NuGet package.
 This can be used in conjunction with Amazon's RDS service using MariaDB.
 > MariaDB is a "binary drop in replacement for MySQL" which is why the `ServiceStack.OrmLite.MySql` NuGet package can be used.
 For more information, see the [MariaDB documentation](https://mariadb.com/kb/en/mariadb/mariadb-vs-mysql-compatibility/).